-Test Title Minimum Score Semester Hours s Substitutes For Art of the Western World 48 3 A ARH 299 or Core or Gen Elect.
-Astronomy 48 3 F PHY 115 or Core or Gen Elective Business, Introduction to 400 3 (General Elective only Business Law II 44 3 E 3US 302 or General Elective Civil War and Reconstruction 47 3 H HS 344 or General Elective Computing, Introduction to 400 3 (General Elective only Counseling, Fundamentals of 45 General Elective only Criminal Justice 400 General Elective only Education, Foundations of 46 3 (General Elective only Environment & Humanity, the 400 3 E BIO 110 or Core or Gen Elective Race to Save the Planet Ethics in America 400 3 F PHL 210 or Core or Gen Elective Finance, Principles of 400 3 F IN 301 or General Elective Financial Accounting, Principles s of 47 3 A ACC 201 or Program/Gen Elect.
-Geography, Human/Cultural 48 General Elective only Geology, Physical 46 3 (General Elective only History of the Vietnam War 44 3 F HS 497 or General Elective Human Resources Management t 46 MGT 421 or General Elective Management Information Syste m 400 3 (CIS 381 or Program/Gen Elect.
-Modern Middle East, Intro to 47 3 F Program or General Elective Money & Banking 48 General Elective only Organizational Banking 48 3 N MGT 320 or General Elective Personal Finance 400 3 F Program or General Elective Physical Science I, Principles of 47 PHY 114 or General Elective Psychology, Lifespan Develop.
-46 3 (Core or General Elective Rise and Fall of the Soviet Union n 45 3 H HS 497 or General Elective Supervision, Principles of 400 3 N /IGT 301 or Program/Gen Elect.
-Technical Writing 46 3 (General Elective only Western Europe Since 1945 45 HS 322 or General Elective World Religions, Introduction to o 400 3 T HL 261 or Core or Gen Elective
+Test Title Minimum Score Semester Hour rs Substitutes For Art of the Western World 48 3 ARH 299 or Core or Gen Elect.
+Astronomy 48 3 PHY 115 or Core or Gen Elective Business, Introduction to 400 3 General Elective only Business Law II 44 3 BUS 302 or General Elective Civil War and Reconstruction 47 3 HIS 344 or General Elective Computing, Introduction to 400 3 General Elective only Counseling, Fundamentals of 45 3 General Elective only Criminal Justice 400 General Elective only Education, Foundations of 46 3 General Elective only Environment & Humanity, the 400 3 BIO 110 or Core or Gen Elective Race to Save the Planet Ethics in America 400 3 PHL 210 or Core or Gen Elective Finance, Principles of 400 3 FIN 301 or General Elective Financial Accounting, Principles of 47 3 ACC 201 or Program/Gen Elect.
+Geography, Human/Cultural 48 3 General Elective only Geology, Physical 46 General Elective only History of the Vietnam War 44 3 HIS 497 or General Elective Human Resources Management t 46 3 MGT 421 or General Elective Management Information Syste m 400 CIS 381 or Program/Gen Elect.
+Modern Middle East, Intro to 47 Program or General Elective Money & Banking 48 General Elective only Organizational Banking 48 3 MGT 320 or General Elective Personal Finance 400 Program or General Elective Physical Science I, Principles of 47 PHY 114 or General Elective Psychology, Lifespan Develop.
+46 3 Core or General Elective Rise and Fall of the Soviet Union n 45 HIS 497 or General Elective Supervision, Principles of 400 MGT 301 or Program/Gen Elect.
+Technical Writing 46 3 General Elective only Western Europe Since 1945 45 HIS 322 or General Elective World Religions, Introduction to 400 3 THL 261 or Core or Gen Elective